 Thus far, our analysis of TaskRabbit has focused on our entire dataset, which covers workers from 30 cities.
-However, given the physical nature of tasks on TaskRabbit and varying demographic breakdowns across US cities, it is unclear whether our findings are representative of individual cities.
+However, given the physical nature of tasks on TaskRabbit and varying demographic breakdowns across US cities, it is unclear whether our findings generalize to individual cities.